seeddhee/CSC_307_ToDoemon-/README.md

 - Frontend: https://gray-island-06e32071e.3.azurestaticapps.net
 - Backend: https://taskemon-api2.azurewebsites.net

+## Troubleshooting Deployment
+- Try loading the backend url before loading the frontend
-Note: If having problems loading a page, try refreshing or navigating to the root URL and refreshing
+- For the frontend, try navigating to the root URL and reloading